SarahMcN25/fundamentals/README.md

-# **Fundamentals Project**
+# Jupyter Notebooks
-## Author: Sarah McNelis - G00398343

-***
 <br>

 ## Overview

-This repository contains the following two jupyter notebooks:
+This repository contains the following two jupyter notebooks as part of my project for 'Fundamental of Data Analysis' module:

-1. pyplot.ipynb contains an overview of the matplotlib pyplot python package and an in-depth explanation of three plots.
+1. `pyplot.ipynb` contains an overview of the matplotlib pyplot package in python and an in-depth explanation of three plots.

-2. cao.ipynb explains how to load the CAO points information from the official website into a pandas data frames and compares the CAO points from 2019, 2020 and 2021.
+2. `cao.ipynb` explains how to load the CAO points information from the official website into data frames using pandas and then compares the CAO points from 2019, 2020 and 2021.

 <br>